sxyz-edu/user-scripts/README.md

 [install][luogu-user-js]

-**Config Entrance is at the left nav bar**

-- Provide a more friendly UI (modified from [this style]).
 - Load comments automatically in discuss pages.
 - Compare solved problems between you and other users.
-- Add your score of the problem before the title.
 - Extend the original search function.
   - Default: direct search for the problem (title or pid).
   - Start with `u:` : search for the user (username or uid).